Posted on March 04 2019

 Zooey Deschanel is another interesting example of an individualist with bangs.
 In fact, she never tried to stand out by getting bangs.
 The actress always had bangs—except for that one time in Elf.
 Known for her quirky sense of humor and laid-back sense of style, she does not use bangs as a combative statement piece.
 Instead, Deschanel uses them as a reflection of her anti-Hollywood style.

-Bangs Just Because
+Clip In Bangs Just Because

 The Real Housewives of Beverly Hills stars are known for lustrous long hair.
 Lisa Rinna spices things up with her interesting pixie-shag.
 Sometimes her hair is a few inches shorter, few shades lighter, or few pieces more dimensional.
 The television diva, however, is always rocking bangs.